Money

 For your trip to Chile/Argentina, we would recommend the following:

-• Ensure your notes/bills are crisp and new, even the smallest bend or tear can mean that a note isn't accepted.
+• Ensure notes are crisp and new – even the smallest tear or bend can mean that a note isn’t accepted.

 • Traveller's cheques are not advised for either country as they are very hard to change and are given a very low rate.